engineyard/engineyard-jenkins/README.md

 That is, its really only useful - at this very "alpha" instant in time - to Open Source Rails projects.
 But that's just me being brutally honest.

-## Hosting Hudson CI on Engine Yard AppCloud
+## Hosting Hudson CI

-Instructions *coming soon*.

-Hosting Hudson CI on Engine Yard AppCloud is optional.
-It can be hosted anywhere.
+Hosting Hudson CI on Engine Yard AppCloud is optional; yet delightfully simple.
+Hudson CI can be hosted anywhere.

+### Hosting on Engine Yard AppCloud

+Just a few steps and you will have your own Hudson CI:

+    $ mkdir hudson_server
+    $ cd hudson_server
+    $ ey-hudson server . --plugins 'googleanalytics,chucknorris'

+    Finally:
+    * edit cookbooks/hudson_master/attributes/default.rb as necessary.
+    * run: ey recipes upload # use --environment(-e) & --account(-c)
+    * run: ey recipes apply  #   to select environment
+    * Boot your environment if not already booted.

+Do those steps and you're done!
+Now, you either visit your Hudson CI site or use `hudson list` to see the status of your projects being tested.

+### Hosting elsewhere

 You need the following information about your Hudson CI:

-* Hudson CI host (& port)
+* Hudson CI public host (& port)
 * Hudson CI's user's public key (probably at /home/hudson/.ssh/id_rsa.pub)
 * Hudson CI's user's private key path (probably /home/hudson/.ssh/id_rsa)

 ## Running your tests in Hudson against Engine Yard AppCloud

-After a couple manual steps, you will have your applications tests running.
+Just a few steps and you will have your applications' tests running.

     $ cd /my/project
     $ ey-hudson install .